1712n/dn-institute/content/attacks/posts/2021-02-13-Alpha-Finance.md

 ---
 date: 2021-02-13
 categories:
-    - 51%
+    - DeFi
-    - Protocol Exploit
+    - Flash loan Attack
 title: "Alpha Finance DeFi Hack: $37.5 Million Exploited"
 ---

 ## Summary

-On February 13, 2021, Alpha Finance, a DeFi project, experienced a hack resulting in a loss of $37.5 million.
-Later, Iron Bank (IB) unilaterally modified the smart contract configuration, preventing lenders on Alpha Homora (AH) from withdrawing their liquidity due to an unresolved debt.
-Despite negotiations and proposed solutions, IB maintained the freeze on funds, leading depositors to cease negotiations, receive goodwill funds from AH, and pursue legal action against IB.
+On February 13, 2021, Alpha Finance, a DeFi project, suffered a hack that resulted in a $37.5 million loss.
+The attacker exploited a rounding error in the repayment process, accumulating a substantial amount of cySUSD.
+They used this to obtain loans in different assets and distributed the stolen Ether.
+Iron Bank responded by modifying the smart contract configuration, freezing funds and preventing lenders on Alpha Homora from withdrawing their liquidity.
+Despite negotiations, Iron Bank maintained the freeze, causing depositors to stop negotiations, receive goodwill funds from Alpha Homora, and pursue legal action against Iron Bank.

 ## Attackers